 Contact: Monica Ramos

 FASHT is an acronym which stands for Fitness, Adventure, Sports, Health, and Teamwork.
 FASHT creates a space for students to perform physical activities, given the lack of fitness facilities on campus.
-They also promote a deepter understanding of nutrition, fitness, and teamwork, and to encourage persistence, hard work, and discipline.
+FASHT also promotes a deepter understanding of nutrition, fitness, and teamwork and encourage persistence, hard work and discipline.

 Contact: Lupe Chavez